T-3B/rhefo/README.md

 ## License
 Uses GNU Parallel.\
 I'm "only" the author of this script, no more.\
-Dependencies and plug-ins licenses/copyrights belong to their respective authors.
+Dependencies and add-ins licenses/copyrights belong to their respective authors (see [Add-ins](add-ins) for links).

 This BASH script is available under **SSPL** ([Server Side Public License](https://www.mongodb.com/licensing/server-side-public-license)).
 Any modification/redistribution/use for non-personal purpose (even behind a web service) MUST link to this GitHub repository, as well as mentionning the changes made.
 Read the `LICENSE.txt` for further informations.